DisasterMan78/discogs-api-se4-profile/README.md

 ##Upload

-Add discogs.css, discogs.js and discogs.php File to webroot of the Social Engine 4 installation
+Add discogs.css, discogs.js and discogs.php files to webroot of the Social Engine 4 installation

 ##GMC Admin